-1. The enclosed Allied Medical Publication AMedP-1.18, Edition A, Version 1, REQUIREMENTS OF GROUP OPERATIONAL RATIONS FOR MILITARY USE, which has been approved by the nations in the Military Committee Medical Standardization Board, is promulgated herewith.
+1. The enclosed Allied Medical Publication AMedP-1.18, Edition B, Version 1, REQUIREMENTS OF GROUP OPERATIONAL RATIONS FOR MILITARY USE, which has been approved by the nations in the MILITARY COMMITTEE MEDICAL STANDARDIZATION BOARD, is promulgated herewith.
 The agreement of nations to use this publication is recorded in STANAG 2937.

-2. AMedP-1.18, Edition A, Version 1, is effective upon receipt.
+2. AMedP-1.18, Edition B, Version 1, is effective upon receipt and supersedes AMedP-1.18, Edition A, Version 1, which shall be destroyed in accordance with the local procedure for the destruction of documents.